KaburaJ/Booking-App/README.md

                   Gap(AppLayout.getHeight(20)),

 ```
-This code creates a AppGameTabs widget, a Gap widget, and a Container widget with a single child, a GameView widget.
+This code creates a `AppGameTabs` widget, a `Gap` widget, and a `Container` widget with a single child, a `GameView` widget.
 </br>
-The AppGameTabs widget displays two tabs with fixed titles.
-It does not have any children.
+The `AppGameTabs` widget displays two tabs with fixed titles.
 </br>
 ## Outcome